-For further details on the Financing received from the Public Administration and the amounts disbursed in 2022 to Trade Associations, please refer to the Economic Dimension Chapter, where this information is provided.
+For further details on the Financing received from the Public Administration and the amounts disbursed in 2023 to Trade Associations, please refer to the Economic Dimension Chapter.

 MAIN INTERNATIONAL COMMITMENTS FOR SUSTAINABILITY

 The attention of Pirelli to sustainability is also expressed through participation in numerous projects and programmes promoted by international organisations and institutions in the area of social responsibility.
 A number of the main commitments made by Pirelli worldwide are illustrated as follows.